 My style is eclectic.
-If you hate acupuncture, fine I will not do acupuncture.
+If you do not want acupuncture, fine I will NOT do acupuncture.
 But my acupuncture style is Japanese, It will not hurt.
 It is not Chinese, which usually hurts in order to "wake up the body" - no thank you.
+A session with me includes soft tissue manipulation, American trigger point acupuncture, manual acupuncture with Japanese needles, electro-acupuncture with Chinese needles, air cupping with infra-red heat, my table is equipped with far-infrared light: Biomat I can add therapeutic ultrasound, and Vietnamese guas'ha if needed, a rubbing technique to release stagnation in the muscles.

-45 minutes manual therapy $139 Zelle
+45 minutes manual therapy $139 Zelle - Not applicable to first time patients

 75 minutes manual therapy $231 Zelle